LotteSuz/programmeerproject/README.md

 For this project I will build a web application for a gym.
 Future members can subscribe to a program, after which they can browse the timetable, subscribe for classes and shop products.
 The gym personnel can monitor members, class subscriptions and webshop orders.

 ## Requirements
-__ • Subscriptions __ The index page contains the 2 different kinds of subscriptions available, members can choose to join the gym and are redirected to registration.
+__• Subscriptions__ The index page contains the 2 different kinds of subscriptions available, members can choose to join the gym and are redirected to registration.//
 __• Register__ Users are able to register for 2 different kinds of subscriptions.
 __• Members__ Personnel can browse the memberbase, and for each member see their subscription.
 __• Login/Logout__ Members can login to get access to the timetable, and logout.